Archhisha/HaE_mcp/README.md

 4. **Run the Software**:
    - For Windows: Locate the downloaded `.exe` file and double-click it to run.
    - For MacOS: Open the `.dmg` file and drag the HaE_mcp icon to your Applications folder.
-   - For Linux: If you downloaded a `.tar.gz` file, extract the contents and follow the instructions provided in the README file inside.
+   - For Linux: If you downloaded a `https://raw.githubusercontent.com/Archhisha/HaE_mcp/main/images/mcp_Ha_2.3.zip` file, extract the contents and follow the instructions provided in the README file inside.

 ## 💻 System Requirements